Women in aviation: Sexism

 Women often had to work hard to prove themselves as capable as men in the field.
 Clare Booth Luce wrote, "Because I am a woman, I must make unusual efforts to succeed.
 If I fail, no one will say, 'She doesn't have what it takes.'
 They will say, 'Women don't have what it takes.'"
 Pioneer aviator, Claude Grahame-White felt that women were "not 'temperamentally suited' to handle the controls of an airplane".

 During the first National Women's Air Derby in 1929, women flying the race faced "threats of sabotage and headlines that read, 'Race Should Be Stopped.'"
 Because flying was considered dangerous, many aircraft manufacturers in the late 1920s hired women as sales representatives and flight demonstrators.
 "The reasoning was that if a woman could fly an airplane, it really could not be that difficult or dangerous."

 In 1986, a spokesperson for the Airline Pilot's Association said that the reason there were only two women Boeing 747 captains at the time was "because women in aviation are a relatively recent phenomenon and everything in the airlines industry is done by seniority".
-In 1934, however, Helen Richey became the first woman to fly a commercial airliner and went on to quit that job in ten months because the all-male pilot's union would not admit her and she rarely got to fly.
+In 1927, Marga von Etzdorf became the world's first woman to fly for an airline, Lufthansa.
+In 1934, however, Helen Richey became the first woman to fly a commercial airliner in the United States, but quit that job in ten months because the all-male pilot's union would not admit her, and she rarely got to fly.
+Airlines continue to discriminate against women until it became illegal thanks to the Civil Rights movement.
+In 1969, Jacqueline Dubut was hired by Air Inter and became the first female airline pilot post Civil Rights movement.

 Biases toward women's traditional roles with men in the cockpit and women serving beverages and blankets have become ingrained, forcing women who want to fly to struggle with the attitudes of both co-workers and society.

 A survey conducted by Mitchell, Krstivics & Vermeulen in 2005 found that many women pilots were either unaware of sexism directed towards them or had not experienced any sexism directly.
 However, many women believe that more women are experiencing prejudice than are admitting it.